 As part of its mission, the affinity group facilitates interaction between a diverse group of Children's Hospital investigators interested in fetal biology and therapy.
 Investigators focus on fetal diagnosis and treatment, maternal aspects of fetal therapy, new methods of minimally invasive surgical or fetoscopic intervention, treatment of anatomic malformations and fetal stem cell or gene therapy.

-Other areas of research focus the affinity group centers on are congenital diaphragmatic hernia, a defect in the diaphragm that allows the abdominal organs to enter the chest cavity and the potential for using fetal tracheal occlusion as a treatment for lung hypoplasia, as well as pharmacological and gene therapy approaches to pulmonary vascular hypertension.
+Some specific areas of research focus the affinity group centers on include congenital diaphragmatic hernia, a defect in the diaphragm that allows the abdominal organs to enter the chest cavity, as well as pharmacological and gene therapy approaches to pulmonary vascular hypertension.
 To this end, fetal therapy investigators are developing models of congenital lung malformation and abdominal wall defects.

 Genes, Genomics, and Pediatric Disease

 Center Leaders: Nancy Spinner, PhD and John Maris, MD